NixImagery/NixImagery.github.io/_posts/2020-06-29-introduction-to-mendeley-advisors.md

 # permalink:
 ---
-This webinar was run for the benefit of Mendeley advisors[^portal].
+This webinar was run for the benefit of Mendeley advisors.
 I thought I might run a session on citation and referencing for students and so went to this webinar for a refresher on the advisor programme.

 The webinar was presented by Dr Rob Moore, an AP at Old Dominion University, USA, and Rachel Brennesholtz, Head of Mendeley advisors programme at Elsevier in Amsterdam, who gave an introduction.